Date & Time: 01st October 2021, 05:30 PM – 06:30 PM IST

 Carnelian remains bullish on India and sectors such as IT, Manufacturing, Banking, Real Estate, and the discretionary segment will perform marvellously.
 Keeping a steady perspective and incorporating market trends in one’s ideologies and beliefs will be important for wealth creation in the next decade.

 RISK DISCLAIMER: Investments are subject to market-related risks.
 This write up is meant for general information purposes and not to be construed as any recommendation or advice.
 The investor must make their own analysis and decision depending upon risk appetite.
 Only those investors who have an aptitude and attitude to risk should consider the space of Alternates (PMS & AIFs).
 Past Performance may or may not be sustained in the future and should not be used as a basis for comparison with other investments.
 Please read the disclosure documents carefully before investing.
 PMS & AIF products are market-linked and do not offer any guaranteed/assured returns.
 These are riskier investments, with a risk to principal amount as well.
 Thus, investors must make informed decisions.
 It is necessary to deep dive not only into the performance, but also into people, philosophy, portfolio, and price, before investing.
-We, at PMS AIF World do such a detailed 5 P analysis.
+We, at PMS AIF WORLD do such a detailed 5 P analysis.

-At PMS AIF World, all PMS AIF Products are listed with all possible information and data for investors to understand & compare these products from the lens of risks as well as returns.
+At PMS AIF WORLD, all PMS AIF Products are listed with all possible information and data for investors to understand & compare these products from the lens of risks as well as returns.

-A unique proprietary framework has been founded by PMS AIF World whereby 3 important attributes i.e. Quality (Q), Risk(R), and Consistency(C) are presented for more than 150 portfolio management services by covering 9 factors like Standard deviation, Beta, Sharpe, Alpha, Consistency Ratio, and so on.
+A unique proprietary framework has been founded by PMS AIF WORLD whereby 3 important attributes i.e. Quality (Q), Risk(R), and Consistency(C) are presented for more than 150 portfolio management services by covering 9 factors like Standard deviation, Beta, Sharpe, Alpha, Consistency Ratio, and so on.
 Many investors as well as the industry are using this proprietary framework to learn, compare, and select the best PMS products in India.

 Here is the link to Register and access our QRC Database.